|Nutrition Facts (per serving)|

 While this recipe is suitable for dairy-free, egg-free, and vegan diets, as with any recipe intended for persons with allergies or dietary restrictions, make sure to read all nutritional labels carefully to make sure that there are no hidden dairy-derived ingredients or other allergens.
 If these apply to you or your guests, be sure to find a brand that doesn't include the offending ingredients.
 That said, this is a great dessert option for kids or adults who may have allergies or dietary restrictions but still want to celebrate with a sweet treat.

 This pie can be served cold or even frozen.
 Freeze it after making it.
 If you want to serve it frozen, take it out of the freezer about 15 minutes prior to serving, so it won't be rock hard.
-To add even more decadence to your cream pie, add a dollop of your favorite dairy-free vanilla soy ice cream to each slice!
+To add even more decadence to your cream pie, add a dollop of your favorite dairy-free vanilla soy ice cream to each slice.

-- 1 dairy-free Oreo pie crust
+1 dairy-free Oreo pie crust

-2/3 cup powdered sugar
+2/3 cup confectioners' sugar

-1 cup dairy-free sour cream (such as Tofutti Sour Supreme)
+1 cup dairy-free sour cream

-- Optional: dairy-free chocolate wafer cookies, for topping
+Dairy-free chocolate wafer cookies, for topping, optional

 Prepare the dairy-free Oreo pie crust according to the recipe.
 There are also Oreo pie crusts available for sale in the baking aisle of most grocery stores.
-Check the labels to make sure this type of crust is dairy-free (if that is a necessity for you).
+Check the labels to make sure this type of crust is dairy free if that is a necessity for you.

-Prepare the filling.
 In a large mixing bowl, beat the dairy-free cream cheese until smooth.
 Gradually add the powdered sugar, beating until well combined.
 Add the melted dark dairy-free chocolate, beating until smooth.